Senior Lawyers Division

 Article II, Section1 of the bylaws provides that any member of good standing of the Louisiana State Bar Association upon reaching the age of sixty-five(65) shall be enrolled as a member of the Division.
 The bylaws provide that the Division shall meet no less than twice a year, once at the Annual Meeting of the LSBA and once at the midyear meeting.

-View the Bylaws
+View the Senior Lawyers Division Bylaws

-Seasoning's Newsletter Articles- July 2014
+Seasoning Newsletter Articles- July 2015

 Voluntary Mentoring Program

-By court order on May 15, the Louisiana Supreme Court formally created the Transition Into Practice (TIP) Voluntary Mentoring Program.
+By court order in May 2013, the Louisiana Supreme Court formally created the Transition Into Practice (TIP) Voluntary Mentoring Program.
 The program, geared to the new admittees into practice, is also of great importance to the Senior Lawyers Division, as one of the Division’s goals is to offer assistance as mentors.
 The program will apply to 2014 admittees, with a kickoff date in January 2015.
 It is a voluntary program and will start in Shreveport, Baton Rouge and the greater New Orleans area.

 Read more about the Mentoring Program - Sign up here!